leanprover/fp-lean/functional-programming-lean/src/monads/arithmetic.md

  1. Programs must be honest about which effects they use in their types.
 A quick glance at a type signature describes _everything_ that the program can do, rather than just what it accepts and what it returns.
  2. Not every language provides the same effects.
 For example, only some language have exceptions.
 Other languages have unique, exotic effects, such as [Icon's searching over multiple values](https://www2.cs.arizona.edu/icon/) and Scheme or Ruby's continuations.
 Because monads can encode _any_ effect, programmers can choose which ones are the best fit for a given application, rather than being stuck with what the language developers provided.

+One example of a program that can make sense in a variety of monads is an evaluator for arithmetic expressions.

 ### Arithmetic Expressions

 An arithmetic expression is either a literal integer or a primitive binary operator applied to two expressions.
 The operators are addition, subtraction, multiplication, and division: